Tim-xiaofan/Effective-Modern-Cpp/Chapter 5. Rvalue References, Move Semantics,and Perfect Forwarding/README.md

 * Universal references correspond to rvalue references if they’re initialized with rvalues.
 They correspond to lvalue references if they’re initialized with lval‐ ues.

+# Item 25: Use std::move on rvalue references, std::forward on universal references
+## Things to Remember
+* Apply `std::move` to rvalue references and `std::forward` to universal refer‐ ences the last time each is used.
+* Do the same thing for rvalue references and universal references being returned from functions that return by value.
+* Never apply `std::move` or `std::forward` to local objects if they would other‐ wise be eligible for the return value optimization.